eSlider/qcv/README.txt

 > cd qcv-code

-(or just cd qcv if you downloaded the zip file),
+(or just "cd qcv" if you downloaded the zip file),

 make a directory called build

 > mkdir build
+> cd build

 and run cmake